Dear Fritz:

 The Team.

 Published in Princeton Athletic News magazine (June 16, 1934, p.
 3).
-Fritz Crisler was the Princeton football coach.
+This was an open letter to Fritz Crisler (Princeton's football coach), who had sent a questionnaire to alumni.

 Not illustrated.